William Wing Loring

-Biography
+He was a veteran of the Mexican-American War and was one of the youngest colonels in the U.S. Army at the time before resigning his commission to serve in the Confederate Army during the Civil War.
+Loring, along with other Civil War veterans, travelled to Egypt in an effort to modernize the country's military where he was given the rank of Fereek Pasha (Major General).

 Early life

-William was born in Wilmington, North Carolina, to Reuben and Hannah Loring.
-He was a fifth great grandson of New England pioneer Deacon Thomas Loring.
-When he was four, his family moved to Saint Augustine, Florida, where, at the young age of fourteen, he began a military career that spanned fifty years.
-As a fourteen-year-old, Loring joined the Florida Militia and gained his first combat experience fighting the Seminole Indians in minor skirmishes that would culminate in the Seminole Wars.
+William was born in Wilmington, North Carolina to Reuben Loring and Hannah Kenan Loring.
+His mother was from a prominent North Carolina family and through his father, he was a fifth great-grandson of Plymouth Colony pioneer Deacon Thomas Loring.
+When he was four, his family moved to Saint Augustine, Florida.
+Here, his father worked as builder, constructing a sugar mill in the territory and later owned an orange plantation.

+At fourteen years old, Loring joined the Florida Militia and gained his first combat experience fighting against the Seminole Indians in minor skirmishes that would culminate into the Second Seminole War.
 When he was seventeen, he ran away to fight in the Texas War for Independence, but was soon retrieved by his father and taken home.
-For the next few years he continued to fight in the Second Seminole War and was promoted to second lieutenant.
+For the next few years, he continued to fight in the Seminole War and was promoted to second lieutenant by the time he was seventeen.
 In 1837, Loring was sent to Alexandria Boarding School in Alexandria, Virginia, completing his secondary education.
-He attended Georgetown University from 1839 to 1840 and then went on to study law, and was admitted to the Florida bar in 1842.
-In 1843, he was elected to the Florida House of Representatives where he served from 1843 to 1845.
-In 1845 he ran unsuccessfully for the Florida Senate.
+He then attended Georgetown University from 1839 to 1840 before returning to Florida.
+He worked in the law office of territorial representative and future senator David Levy Yulee, continued to study law, and was admitted to the Florida bar in 1842.
+He began practicing law and in 1843, he was elected to the Florida House of Representatives where he served until 1845.
+In 1845, the year Florida was admitted into the Union as a state, he ran unsuccessfully for the Florida Senate.

+Military career

 Mexican-American War

 In 1846, Loring joined a newly formed regiment, the Regiment of Mounted Rifles, originally created to protect the Oregon Territory.
 He was promoted to major even before the regiment saw battle.
-Shortly thereafter the Mounted Rifles were sent to Mexico to fight in the Mexican-American war.
+Shortly thereafter the Mounted Rifles were sent to Mexico to fight in the Mexican-American War.
 Loring's regiment saw action in most of the battles of the war and he was wounded three times.
-While leading the charge into Mexico City, Loring's arm was shattered by a Mexican bullet, and he would later have it amputated.
+While leading the charge into Mexico City, Loring's arm was shattered by a Mexican bullet, and he later had it amputated.
 He received two brevets for bravery, one to lieutenant colonel, and another to colonel.